 In the traditional Decomposition StorageModel, a 'column' is actually a binary table.
 Can you explain this notion?
 Is that the same in a column store, that is do we store the RID-Value pairs, or do we just store the values?
-How is a tuple identified, in this case?
+How is a tuple rebuilt, in this case?

-There two possible choices for column order - which are they?
+There are two possible choices for column order - which are they (actually, there exists a third possibility)?
 Which are the advantages of each possibility?

 What is a join index?
 What is a projection?
 How many different projections may we have on the same table?
 Two projections that include the same columns may be different?
+When is it possible to compute a projection starting from another with no need of a sort operation?